 Teacher | Author | Pedagogical Coach

-David Sherrin teaches Social Studies at Scarsdale High School in Westchester.
-He formally taught at Harvest Collegiate in New York City, where he was a founding teacher and served as department chair, instructional coach, and Master Teacher.
+I teach Social Studies at Scarsdale High School in Westchester.
+I formally taught at Harvest Collegiate in New York City, where I was a founding teacher and served as department chair, instructional coach, and Master Teacher.

 Authentic Assessment in Social Studies: A Guide to Keeping it Real